ClusterLabs/PAF/index.md

 specification which define what they must implement (start, stop, promote, etc), how they should behave and inform Pacemaker of their results.

 PostgreSQL Automatic Failover (aka.
-PAF) is a new OCF resource Agent dedicated to PostgreSQL.
+PAF) is a new Resource Agent dedicated to PostgreSQL.
 Its original wish is to keep a clear limit between the Pacemaker administration and the PostgreSQL one, to keep things simple, documented and yet powerful.